RickStrahl/BlogPosts/2020-10/Creating-.NET-Project-Templates/CreatingNetProjectTemplates.md

 Sweet!

-### What about Visual Studio?
+### Open generated Project in Visual Studio
-You can of course also open this generated project in Visual Studio; you don't need to compile or run from the command line as I'm doing here.
+You can of course also open this generated project in Visual Studio.
+You don't need to compile or run from the command line as I've shown above.

 To open the project in Visual Studio: